ccordoba12/abstract_scipy_2014/Abstract.md

 that admit it.
 In many cases (e.g. Pandas `DataFrame`s) the real source of an object's help is one or both of those docstrings instead of its own one.

-`oinspect` would provide a public API to ask for three different representations of a docstring:
+`oinspect` would provide a public API to ask for two different representations of a docstring:

 - A plain text version, to be used by the IPython terminal and which would be mostly the same as the current IPython representation.